dvirchakim/ESP32-FLOW-METER-MJ-HW83C/README.md

 # ESP32 Flow Meter with Web Interface

 A high-precision flow meter implementation using ESP32 with a modern web interface.
 This project uses the MJ-HW83C flow sensor and provides real-time monitoring through a responsive web interface.
+The system leverages the ESP32's dual-core architecture for optimal performance and reliability.

 ## Features